realTristan/realTristan/README.md

 </a>

 I'm a 16 year old developer with 2+ years of experience designing, developing and implementing applications and solutions using a range of technologies and programming languages.
+I'm primarily experienced in Python, Go, Flutter + Dart, SQL, AWS, Google Cloud, C++, Java
 <br />
 <br />